maltesermailo/android_kernel_pantah/Documentation/admin-guide/kernel-per-CPU-kthreads.rst

 		(based on an earlier one from Gilad Ben-Yossef) that reduces or even eliminates vmstat overhead for some workloads at https://lkml.org/lkml/2013/9/4/379.
 	e.
+Boot with "elevator=noop" to avoid workqueue use by the block layer.
+	f.
 If running on high-end powerpc servers, build with CONFIG_PPC_RTAS_DAEMON=n.
 This prevents the RTAS
 		daemon from running on each CPU every second or so.
 		(This will require editing Kconfig files and will defeat